 Clients experiencing severe or chronic mental health problems may experience emotional discomfort.
 In these cases, the Counseling Center therapist will work to stabilize and improve coping while determining whether more intensive treatment is indicated.
 When long-term treatment or specialized services are necessary, the therapist will recommend a referral to community resources.

-Students in need of psychiatric services, such as evaluation, prescribing, and monitoring of psychiatric medication, may be referred by the Counseling Center to the Psychiatry Clinic at Stamps Health Services.
+Students in need of psychiatric services, such as evaluation, prescribing, and monitoring of psychiatric medication, may be referred by GT CARE as part of the CARE assessment, or in some cases the Counseling Center may also refer established clients to the Psychiatry Clinic at Stamps Health Services.